OPENAIRINTERFACE/openairinterface5g/openair2/E2AP/README.md

 # Overview

-This tutorial describes the steps of deployment 5G OAI RAN, with integrated E2 agent, with FlexRIC, O-RAN compliant nearRT-RIC.
+This tutorial describes the steps of deployment 5G OAI RAN, with integrated E2 agent, and FlexRIC, O-RAN compliant nearRT-RIC.

 # 1. Installation